Want to own a piece of the Golden Gate Bridge? Here’s how much it’ll cost.

 But you’ll need to pay a pretty penny for it.
 Both pieces of the iconic San Francisco Bay Area landmark are selling for $12,000.

 One bridge truss is 37 feet, and the other is 17 feet long.
-The seller is located in Penngrove, California, a census-designated place just north of Petaluma.
+The seller is located in Penngrove, Calif., a census-designated place just north of Petaluma.

 The pieces were obtained from when the Golden Gate Bridge went through its four-phase seismic retrofit, according to Facebook Marketplace.
 The project was intended to strengthen the bridge against major earthquakes and disasters.